kaufmanno/BootsOff/docs/source/index.rst

 About
 """""

-BootsOff is a collection of Tools for geophysical survey preparation, data processing and interpretation and reporting.
+BootsOff is a collection of Tools for geophysical survey preparation, data processing, interpretation and reporting.

 * {@@@ Include main descriptors of BootsOff here}
 * {@@@ For example what it does}